-Our Counseling & Psychological Services (CAPS) staff provide confidential, professional support for approximately 20% of Cornell's students each year.
+Our Counseling & Psychological Services (CAPS) staff provide confidential, professional support for more than 20% of Cornell's students each year.
+Learn more about our providers and our philosophy of care below.

 - Stress & anxiety